 The first set of numbers on the lower left corner of a check is the routing number.
 Keep in mind the routing numbers are 9-digit codes and the character symbol surrounding the numbers is not part of the routing number on a check.
 Routing numbers, sometimes called transit numbers, are public and may vary based on the region where you opened your account.

 The second set of numbers following the character symbol immediately after your routing number is your account number.
 Sometimes the placement can be switched with the check number.
 To determine your account number, simply choose the longer number.
-The check account number is private and unique to your bank account.
-The few ways to find your account number is on your personal checks or by signing into your online account.
+This number is private and unique to your bank account – you’ll find it only on your personal checks or by signing into your online account.